priyalkhandelwal0608/fraud-detection-mlops/README.md

 * **Uvicorn**: Lightning-fast ASGI server implementation to host the application.
 * **Jinja2**: Template engine used to render the styled HTML fraud-detection dashboard.

-### MLOps & Deployment
-* **MLflow**: Robust platform for experiment tracking, model versioning, and lifecycle management.
-* **Docker**: Containerization tool to ensure the app runs identically in development and production.

 ---
 ## Installation and run